Risk concentration under second order regular variation: Preliminaries on Regular Variation

 Regular variation often forms the basis for studying heavy-tailed distributions.
-In this section we recall definitions and properties of regular variation and second order regular variation in both univariate and multivariate case \citep{bingham:goldie:teugels:1989, resnick:2002, dehaan:1970, dehaan:ferreira:2006, resnickbook:2008}.
-Definition \ref{def:2mrv} for \emph{multivariate second order regular variation} forms the key assumption of our models for this paper.
-We also define the related concept of \emph{hidden regular variation} in Definition \ref{def:hrv}, which may be used to generate models possessing multivariate second order regular variation as seen in Example \ref{ex:withhrv}.
+In this section, we recall definitions and properties of first and second order regular variation in both univariate and multivariate cases \cite{bingham:goldie:teugels:1989,dehaan:1970,dehaan:ferreira:2006,resnick:2002,resnickbook:2008}.
+Furthermore, we introduce an alternative definition of univariate second order regular variation in Proposition~\ref{prop:alt2rv}, which exhibits a form of the limit measure that is often obtained in practice.